1921 Alabama Crimson Tide football team: Mississippi A&M

 In their final home game of the season, Alabama tied the Mississippi A&M (now known as Mississippi State University) Aggies 7–7 on Thanksgiving at Rickwood Field.
 After a scoreless first quarter, Alabama took a 7–0 lead on a 15-yard touchdown pass from Hulet Whitaker to Charles Bartlett.
 C. B. Cameron then tied the game 7–7 with his 55-yard punt return in the third quarter.
 Each team had opportunities to win late in the game, but failed to convert on each occasion.
-The tie brought Alabama's all-time record against Mississippi A&M to 8–4–2.